speedment/speedment-doc/pages/speedment-maven-plugin/maven.md

 | clear    | Removes all generated code                                      | No   |

-### Tool (speedment:tool)
+### Tool
-Starts the Speedment Graphical Tool that can be used to connect to the database and generate code.
+By using the `speedment:tool` target we can start the Speedment Graphical Tool that can be used to connect to the database and generate code.
 All settings are saved in a JSON configuration file.
 Click [here] () to read more about the graphical tool.

 ### Generate
-By using the `speedment:generate` target we can generated code directly from the JSON configuration file without connecting to the database and without starting the Tool.
+By using the `speedment:generate` target we can generate code directly from the JSON configuration file without connecting to the database and without starting the Tool.

-### Reload (speedment:reload)
+### Reload
-Reloads the metadata from the database and merges any changes with the existing JSON configuration file without starting the Tool.
+By using the `(speedment:reload)` target we can reload the metadata from the database and merges any changes with the existing JSON configuration file without starting the Tool.

-### Clear (speedment:clear)
+### Clear
-Removes all the generated files from our project without starting the Tool.
+By using the `(speedment:clear)` target we cab remove all the generated files from our project without starting the Tool.
 Files that are manually changed are protected by a cryptographic hash code and will not be removed.